MileneCV/Sales_Predictions---project-1-/README.md

 The red features push the prediction to a greater value (higher sales), while the blue features push the prediction to a lower value (lower sales).

-We can see if the outlet is supermarket type 3, was established in 1985 and is OUT027 these features push the prediction to a higher sales.
+We can observe thhat if the outlet is supermarket type 3, was established in 1985 and is OUT027 these features push the prediction to a higher sales.

-The prediction with random forest was higher than with linear regression.
+The prediction with random forest model was higher compared to the prediction from the Linear Regression model.

 ## Interpreting SHAP - - Random Forest